enzo-g/MP-SMS/README.md

 * I have to cron the sms sending operation, because I have a timeout problem if a text has to be send to a large number of contacts.
 * Line break not supported in sms redaction page.

+Detailed Instructions in French to install the add-on available there: http://blog.egautier.net/mailpoet-sms/